Editor’s note: This is one of our most popular posts so we’ve updated it recently.

-While I adore her creativity and uniqueness…..not even on page 147 of Target’s costume selection am I going to find a pine cone costume.
+While I adore her creativity and uniqueness…..not even on page 147 of Amazon’s costume selection am I going to find a pine cone costume.
 I did find a pine cone mascot for 327 UK Pounds.
 No. Thanks.
 And one DIY project on Pinterest but it didn’t really fit our pine cone vision.

 This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost to you!
 I never link to anything that I haven’t actually used.

-How to make a Pine Cone
+How to Make a Pine Cone Costume

 I ordered a brown t-shirt and brown tutu from Amazon to use as the base and they were surprisingly affordable.
 Then I bought a few pieces of felt to experiment with to make sure that was the right fabric.
 Felt is easy to work with because it’s hardy and forgiving and cheap!
 I got a few sheets for a dollar and experimented with a few sketches on the shape of the pine cone pieces.
-There is a fine line between pine cone and owl feather so I made sure that we stayed in our pine cone lane.
+There is a fine line between a pine cone and owl feather so I made sure that we stayed in our pine cone lane.
 Once I settled on the shape, I traced it on the felt and cut a few out.

 Once I was happy with the size/shape, I bought a yard of brown felt and cut out as many pieces as I could.
 I laid them out on the shirt and tutu to get the pattern right.
 It felt like it was lacking depth.